The cryptocurrency industry has created lots of opportunities for new exciting projects to enter the market — one of them is Cardano and its coin!

 - When this happens, the smart contract is transferred to the settlement layer, which allows the electrician to be paid in ADA cryptocurrency.

-So, now that you know the difference between the settlement layer and the computation layer, I will now explain how transactions are verified!
+So, now that you know the difference between the settlement layer and the computation layer, I will now explain how the transactions are verified!

 How Are ADA Coin Transactions Verified?